wolgemoth/FinalYearProject/README.md

 It is an extension of my 3DGP assignment from second year, and is expected to undergo changes and transformations in the upcoming months as more additions and modifications are implemented.

+If you are assessing this project, please search for instances of `"@Assessor"` in the project's source code for notes and references.
+Please also refer to the [Dependencies](#Dependencies) and [References](#References) sections of this document for a comprehensive list of external sources.

 ### Instructions

 #### Linux: